 First, it's important to add the following number to the contacts on your mobile device:

-That's the phone number of the Ring Alarm Central Monitoring Station.
+That's the phone number of the Ring Alarm monitoring center.
 When a phone call comes in during an emergency, that's the number that the call will be originating from.

 If your alarm goes off